Detection and Estimation of Local Signals: Basic Calculations and the Case of at Most One Change.

 \subsection{Confidence Regions}

-It is possible to obtain a confidence region for the parameters $t$ or a joint region for $t$ and $\xi$.
+In this section we discuss confidence regions for the parameters $t$ or joint regions for $t$ and $\xi$.
 Calculation shows that the expected value of $V_s$ equals $\xi$ times the covariance of $V_s$ and $V_t$ (cf. Proposition 2).
-An easy consequence is that $Z_t = V_t/\sigma(t)$ is sufficient for $\xi$, so the conditional distribution of $Z_s$ given $Z_t$ is the same as it would be under the null hypothesis, $\xi = 0$.
+It follows from straightforward multivariate calculation that $Z_t = V_t/\sigma(t)$ is sufficient for $\xi$, so the conditional distribution of $Z_s$ given $Z_t$ is the same as it would be under the null hypothesis, $\xi = 0$.

-Now we must consider two cases, depending on whether the process has a jump at $t$.
-The case of a jump was studied by \cite{FaLSi18}, so here we consider the continuous case.
-For a similar approach based on a different probability evaluation see \cite{KnSZh91}.
-We use the Kac-Slepian model process, which for a mean 0 unit variance stationary, differentiable, Gaussian process, say $U_s$, gives a parabolic approximation for the process in a neighborhood of $s_0$ conditional on $U_{s_0}$ assuming a large value.
-As a consequence of those arguments, in a neighborhood of $s_0$
+The case of jump changes was studied by \cite{FaLSi20}, so here we consider the case of continuous processes.
+For a similar approach based on a more complex probability evaluation see \cite{KnSZh91}.
+Most of the examples given below involve broken line regression, where a changes occurs in the slope of (the expected value of) a process, but the process itself is continuous.
+An important distinction between changes in level and changes in slope is that the information about a change in level are usually found in a relatively small neighborhood of the change-point, whereas information about changes in slope can persist over long intervals.
+A consequence is that confidence regions for slope changes in broken line regression can be very large, even though the existence of a slope change seems obvious.

+Although the method of \cite{KnSZh91} produces a conservative result under our assumptions, at least when $\rho = 0,$ here we apply an asymptotic heuristic that is conceptually and technically simpler, and can be adapted (Section 3.1) to deal with multiple signals.
+The Kac-Slepian model process, for a mean 0 unit variance, twice mean-square differentiable, Gaussian process, say $U_s$, suggests a parabolic approximation for the process in a neighborhood of $s_0$.
+(This result is very similar to the local expansion of a quadratic mean differentiable log likelihood function, e.g., van der Vaart (1998)).
+By a tedious calculation of means and covariances, we see that

+and .
+These results and sufficiency (Proposition 5) suggest that in a neighborhood of a putative signal $t$, where $Z_t$ is large we consider the local approximation

-so with errors that converge to 0 in probability.
-It follows that the conditional distribution of $\max_s(Z_s^2 - Z_t^2)$ is asymptotically $\chi^2$ with one degree of freedom, so a $1-\alpha$ confidence region is given by the set of all $s$ that satisfy $Z_s^2 \geq Z_t^2 - \chi^2_{1-\alpha}$, where $\chi^2_{1-\alpha}$ is the $1-\alpha$ quantile of the $\chi^2$ distribution with one degree of freedom.
-This is in effect the same result one would obtain by inverting the log likelihood ratio statistic if $Z$ were the log likelihood of a parameter satisfying standard regularity conditions.
+Maximizing over $\delta$, we obtain which is is approximately $\chi^2$ with one degree of freedom.
+By inverting this relation, we obtain as an approximate $1-\alpha$ confidence region the set of all $t$ that satisfy $Z_t^2 \geq \max_\delta Z_{t + \delta}^2 - \chi^2_{1-\alpha}$, where $\chi^2_{1-\alpha}$ is the $1-\alpha$ quantile of the $\chi^2$ distribution with one degree of freedom.
+This is in effect the same result one would obtain in large samples by inverting the log likelihood ratio statistic of a simple hypothesis if $Z^2$ were the log likelihood of a parameter satisfying standard regularity conditions.
+We conjecture that this approximation can be proved under additional regularity condtions, but here we use a small set of simulations to suggest it is reasonable.